ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 ## Why use a secure gateway?

 Lots of enterprises have valuable data they need to protect.
 To keep sensitive data secure, databases are often stored on-premise within an organization’s physical location, where staff can protect it more easily.
-But more and more, organizations also want to host data in the cloud, for fast access and interaction.
+But more and more, organizations also want to host data in the cloud, for scalability, fast access and interaction

 Secure gateway lets you safely connect to an on-premise database.
-It’s like a secure tunnel through which you can access protected data.
+It works by creating a secure tunnel through which you can access protected data.
 The gateway encrypts and authenticates user connections, to prohibit unauthorized access.
-It’s a way to open your on-premise data to the cloud (and enjoy the flexibility that offers), without actually putting that data in the cloud.
+It’s a way to open your on-premise data to the cloud and enjoy the flexibility, security and scalability that it offers.

 ## How secure gateway works